Patent Cooperation Treaty: Substantive conditions of patentability

 The PCT does not make any specific provision concerning the types of invention which may be the subject of an international application.
 Rules 39 and 67 permit International Searching and Preliminary Examining Authorities not to carry out search and examination on certain types of subject matter, such as scientific and mathematical theories, methods of doing business and computer programs to the extent that the Authority is not equipped to carry out a search or international preliminary examination concerning such programs.
 However, this does not affect the issue of whether the invention is patentable under the laws of the contracting states, as "[n]othing in [the PCT] and the Regulations is intended to be construed as prescribing anything that would limit the freedom of each contracting state to prescribe such substantive conditions of patentability as it desires."

 National and regional phases

 Finally, at 30 months from the filing date of the PCT application or from the earliest priority date of the application if a priority is claimed, the international phase ends and the PCT application enters in national and regional phase.
 However, any national law may fix time limits which expire later than 30 months.
 For instance, it is possible to enter the European regional phase at 31 months from the earliest priority date.
 National and regional phases can also be started earlier on the express request of the applicant, even before publication of the international application.

 If the entry into national or regional phase is not performed within the prescribed time limit, the PCT application generally ceases to have the effect of a national or regional application.

+Upon entry into national phase in some PCT Contracting States, a utility model (or another other form of protection similar to a utility model, such as an inventor’s certificate) may be sought instead of a patent.